lukaaash/sftp-ws/README.md

 SFTP is a simple remote filesystem protocol misnamed as *SSH File Transfer Protocol*.
 This package provides SFTP v3, but layers it on top of WebSockets instead of SSH.
 Check out my [blogpost](http://lukas.pokorny.eu/sftp-over-websockets/) for more information.

-This package is currently in development and has not been properly tested yet.
+This package is currently in development and has not been sufficiently tested yet.

 ## Installing